Victor Smalley

-Victor Herbert Smalley (died December 20, 1910) was a writer, reporter and promoter who worked at newspapers, songwriting, and playwriting in the United States.
+Victor Herbert Smalley (1877 – December 20, 1910) was a writer, reporter and promoter who worked at newspapers, songwriting, and playwriting in the United States.
 In 1907 he wrote "That Lovin' Rag" with music by Bernie Adler.
-He died at age 32 of appendicitis.
 Victor Records recorded The Peerless Quartet performing their song "That Fussy Rag" in 1910.
 Lou Busch recorded the song "Dat Lovin' Rag" he wrote with Adler on the 1950 album Honky-Tonk Piano, re-titled as "That Everlovin' Rag" and rearranged.
 It was also recorded by Dick Hyman in 1958 his a honky-tonk album as "Knuckles O'Toole".
 It and "That Fussy Rag" continue to be performed in the 21st century at various ragtime events.